-[a] Under the applicable rules, "beneficial ownership" of a security means, directly or indirectly, through any contract, relationship, arrangement, undertaking or otherwise, having or sharing voting power, which includes the power to vote or to direct the voting of such security, or investment power, which includes the power to dispose of or to direct the disposition of such security, or the right to acquire beneficial ownership of the security within 60 days ("exercisable stock options").
+(a) Under the applicable rules, "beneficial ownership" of a security means, directly or indirectly, through any contract, relationship, arrangement, undertaking or otherwise, having or sharing voting power, which includes the power to vote or to direct the voting of such security, or investment power, which includes the power to dispose of or to direct the disposition of such security, or the right to acquire beneficial ownership of the security within 60 days ("exercisable stock options").
 Unless otherwise indicated, each beneficial owner named has sole voting and investment power with respect to the shares identified.

-[b] The percentage of Common Stock beneficially owned was calculated based on the number of shares of Common Stock outstanding as of March 23, 2021.
+(b) The percentage of Common Stock beneficially owned was calculated based on the number of shares of Common Stock outstanding as of February 18, 2022.

-[c] Based solely on information as of December 31, 2020, contained in Amendment No. 12 to Schedule 13G, filed with the U.S. Securities and Exchange Commission on January 26, 2021.
-These shares may be owned by one or more of the following entities controlled by BlackRock, Inc.: BlackRock Institutional Trust Company, N.A., BlackRock Fund Advisors, BlackRock Investment Management (Australia) Limited, BlackRock Advisors, LLC, BlackRock Asset Management Ireland Limited, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock (Netherlands) B.V., BlackRock Financial Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Schweiz AG, and BlackRock Investment Management, LLC.

-[[]d] Based solely on information as of February 26, 2021, contained in Amendment No. 7 to Schedule 13G, filed with the SEC on March 10, 2021, including that The Vanguard Group has shared investment power as to 199,831 shares and shared voting power as to 108,138 shares.
-These shares may be owned by one or more of the following entities controlled by The Vanguard Group: The Vanguard Group, Inc., Vanguard Asset Management, Limited, Vanguard Fiduciary Trust Company, Vanguard Global Advisors, LLC, Vanguard Group (Ireland) Limited, Vanguard Investments Australia Ltd, Vanguard Investments Canada Inc., Vanguard Investments Hong Kong Limited, and Vanguard Investments UK, Limited.

-[[]e] Based solely on information as of December 31, 2020, contained in Schedule 13G, filed with the SEC on February 12, 2021, including that Northern Trust Corporation has shared investment power as to 5,405,187 shares and shared voting power as to 6,085,645 shares.
-These shares may be owned by Northern Trust Corporation and its subsidiaries, including The Northern Trust Company.

-[[]f] Based solely on information as of December 31, 2020, contained in Amendment No. 3 to Schedule 13G, filed with the SEC on February 16, 2021.
-These shares may be owned by investment companies, commingled funds, group trusts, and separate accounts for which Dimensional Fund Advisors LP serves as investment adviser, subadviser, and/or investment manager.

-[[]g] Mr. Makris owned of record 184,965 shares; 286,116 shares are held jointly with his spouse; 9,270 shares are held in his IRA; 10,990 shares are held in his wife's IRA, 12,000 shares held in a trust for his benefit, 1,016 shares were held in his account in the Company's 401(k) Plan; 4,621 shares were held in his account in SFNC Employee Stock Purchase Plan and 178,730 shares were deemed held through exercisable stock options.

-[[]h] Mr. Fehlman owned of record 87,008 shares; 15,273 shares were held in his fully vested account in the Company's 401(k) Plan; 1,266 shares were held in his account in SFNC Employee Stock Purchase Plan and 76,170 shares were deemed held through exercisable stock options.

-- [i] Mr. Reddin owned of record 27,847 shares; 300 shares were held in his fully vested account in the Company's 401(k) Plan and 22,640 shares were deemed held through exercisable stock options. - [j] Ms. Compton owned of record 27,183 shares and 10,140 shares were deemed held through exercisable stock options. - [k] Mr. Massanelli owned of record 42,923 shares; 4,700 shares were held in his IRA; 300 shares were held in his fully vested account in the Company's 401(k) Plan; 930 shares were held in his account in SFNC Employee Stock Purchase Plan and 34,470 shares were deemed held through exercisable stock options.
+- The Vanguard Group, Inc.'s clients, including investment companies registered under the Investment Company Act of 1940 and other managed accounts. - (e) Based solely on information as of December 31, 2021, contained in Amendment No. 4 to Schedule 13G, filed with the SEC on February 8, 2022.
+These shares may be owned by investment companies, commingled funds, group trusts, and separate accounts for which Dimensional Fund Advisors LP or its subsidiaries serves as investment adviser, sub-adviser, and/or investment manager. - (f) Based solely on information as of December 31, 2021, contained in Amendment No. 1 to Schedule 13G, filed with the SEC on February 8, 2022, including that Northern Trust Corporation has shared investment power as to 4,581,710 shares and shared voting power as to 4,902,011 shares.
+These shares may be owned by Northern Trust Corporation and its subsidiaries, including The Northern Trust Company, in their various fiduciary capacities. - (g) Mr. Makris owns of record 216,827 shares; 286,116 shares are held jointly with his spouse; 9,270 shares are held in his IRA; 10,990 shares are held in his wife's IRA, 12,000 shares held in a trust for his benefit, 1,016 shares were held in his account in the Company's 401(k) Plan; 5,778 shares were held in his account in the SFNC Employee Stock Purchase Plan and 178,730 shares were deemed held through exercisable stock options. - (h) Mr. Fehlman owned of record 98,918 shares; 15,273 shares were held in his fully vested account in the Company's 401(k) Plan; 1,851 shares were held in his account in the SFNC Employee Stock Purchase Plan and 76,170 shares were deemed held through exercisable stock options. - (i) Mr. Reddin owned of record 32,301 shares; 300 shares were held in his fully vested account in the Company's 401(k) Plan and 22,640 shares were deemed held through exercisable stock options. - (j) Ms. Compton owned of record 32,300 shares and 10,140 shares were deemed held through exercisable stock options. - (k) Mr. Massanelli owned of record 49,443 shares; 4,700 shares were held in his IRA; 300 shares were held in his fully vested account in the Company's 401(k) Plan; and 34,470 shares were deemed held through exercisable stock options.